dayitv89/GDSScript/README.md

 1. env check script

-1. Fixtypo script  fNr.py
+1. Fixtypo script  `fNr.py`

-1. PBXedit scripts
+1. PBXedit scripts mod_pbxproj uses in HT_exec

-1. HyperTerminal python script testing. use HT_exec which is just exec permission and placed at  `/usr/bin/HT_exec`
+1. `HyperTerminal` python script testing. use HT_exec which is just exec permission and placed at  `/usr/bin/HT_exec`

+1. `xcode_clean.sh` for clean derived data and other stuff which is not clear by cmd+shift+k

+1. find_all.py to find file names with complete path, recursively search in given argument `$ python find_all.py /Users/gds/Desktop/ > data.json`

+1. `neural_network.py` for testing purspose to show demo of one layer NN, demo of *xor gate*.